President Trump orders to 'not allow' transgender track athlete to compete in California championships

-President Trump orders to 'not allow' transgender track athlete to compete in California's CIF State championships

-California high schooler AB Hernandez, a transgender track athlete at Jurupa Valley High, continues to create headlines in the CIF Southern Section track and field postseason.

-After winning CIF Southern Section Division 3 championships in the triple jump and long jump on May 17, Hernandez won the same events again at the CIF Masters meet (which combines all divisions).
-The junior won the triple with a leap of 40 feet, 4.75 inches and won the long jump in 19 feet, 3.50 inches.
-Hernandez also placed fourth in the high jump (5 feet, 4 inches).
+After winning CIF Southern Section Division 3 girls championships in the triple jump and long jump on May 17, Hernandez won the same events again at the CIF Masters meet (which combines all divisions) on Saturday.
+The junior won the triple with a leap of 40 feet, 4.75 inches and won the long jump in 19-3.50.
+Hernandez also tied for fourth in the high jump (5-4).

-These performances put Hernandez through to the CIF State championships at Buchanan High School in Clovis (Fresno area) on May 30-31.
-However, Hernandez' participation is in question since President Donald Trump weighed in Tuesday morning.
+These performances advanced Hernandez to the CIF State championships, however, Hernandez' participation caught widespread national attention when Trump weighed Tuesday morning, threatening to cut federal funding to California if the state continues to allow transgender athletes to compete in girls' and women's sports.

 FULL POST

 The second-place finisher in the triple and long jump events was Kaylee Best of Norco High.
-Best's triple was 39 feet, 6 inches.
-Her long jump was 19 feet, 0.75 inches.
+Best's triple was 39-6.
+Her long jump was 19-0.75.

 When taking the podium at the Masters meet at Moorpark High on May 24, Hernandez stood atop the No. 1 spot while Best stood atop the No. 2 mark — no other competitors took the podium.
 After Hernandez stepped off, Best stepped up to the No. 1 mark and took photos while holding a CIF medal. (video below)